The first step in deciding where to stay should always be asking, “Do we stay on-site at a Disney Resort or do we stay off-site?”

 Sometimes, you may even get lucky and find a room with a kitchenette.
 This does cost a little more than your standard room but you can now self-cater all your in-room meals and have space to prepare snacks and lunches.
 Look at that, more money saved

 If your group does plan to venture outside of the Parks and explore the rest of Orlando (What!
 There is more to Orlando than Disney World?!), why spend all that money on site when you aren’t even using their perks?
 Off-site hotels are also that much closer to your next attraction and may have a deal with a shuttle bus to get to one or both locations without driving yourself.

 Last minute deals.

-Unlike Disney, getting last minute deals are a real thing for off-property hotels.
-They want to sell their rooms, and any last minute travellers are unable to find availability at a Disney resort.
-Not everyone can book their vacation 18 months in advance.
+Unlike Disney, getting last-minute deals is a real thing for off-property hotels.
+They want to sell their rooms, and any last-minute travellers are unable to find availability at a Disney resort.
+Not everyone can book their vacation for 18 months in advance.

 Because they are competing with Disney, you would be surprised at the included amenities that many off-property hotels have available.
 This one takes a little research but some of the pools and fitness centers are pretty amazing.

 Leave it to a website dedicated to Disney to find a reason to stay on property.
 There are many perks and reasons to stay on-site and a handful of cons to staying off property, despite the price.